phetsims/phet-info/doc/new-dev-onboarding.md

 ## 📝 Administrative Setup

-In your first few days there are many configuration and setups steps that need to be completed in order to become a CU and PhET employee.
+In your first few days there are many configuration and setup steps that need to be completed in order to become a CU and PhET employee.
 Check-in with the PhET Business Manager for a complete list of HR needs.
 The list below is not comprehensive and is specific towards a PhET Developer's needs.